prettydiff/biddle/readme.md

 * Work on **uninstall** command is blocked pending completion of **install**.
   - Must delete the application
   - Must remove the application from the **list**
-* (not started) Allow quoted values from command line arguments in the case where an address contains spaces

 ## Supported commands
 Commands are the third command line argument, or second if the optional *node* argument is absent.
 Commands are case insensitive, but values and local paths are case sensitive.
 All local address are either absolute from the root or relative from the current working directory.